Brun5y/Getting-and-Cleaning-Data-Course-Project/Codebook.md

  ** In every 2.56 second interval the  magitude of the jerk was calculated by from the accelerometer data 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAccJerkMag-std().
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [39] "Body Gyroscope Magnitude Mean" - a numeric observation where:

  ** In every 2.56 second interval the net magnitude of the angular velocity was calculated from the gyroscope data 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroMag-mean().
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [40] "Body Gyroscope Magnitude Standard Deviation" - a numeric observation where:

  ** In every 2.56 second interval the net magnitude of the angular velocity was calculated from the gyroscope data 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroMag-std().
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [41] "Body Gyroscope Jerk Magnitude Mean" - a numeric observation where:

  ** In every 2.56 second interval the net magnitude of the angular velocity was calculated from the gyroscope data 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerkMag-mean().
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [42] "Body Gyroscope Jerk Magnitude Standard Deviation" - a numeric observation where:

  ** In every 2.56 second interval the net magnitude of the jerk was calculated from the gyroscope data 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyGyroJerkMag-std().
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table

  * [43] "FFT Body Accelerometer Mean X" - a numeric observation where: